penn-state-dance-marathon/python3-saml-django/README.md

 ### Django

 Note: Django 1.11 support was dropped in `1.2.0`.
 If you need Django 1.11 support, please use version `1.1.4`.
+Django 2.x support was dropped in `1.3.0`.
+If you need Django 2.x support, please use version `1.2.2`.

 **settings.py**